 - The Bill of Rights - The first ten amendments to the Constitution enumerates specific rights.

-- Other important documents include Thomas Paine’s Common Sense, John Locke’s Second Treatise on Government, and The Federalist Papers.
+- Other important documents include Thomas Paine’s Common Sense, J_ohn Locke’s Second Treatise on Government_, and _The Federalist Papers_.

 Ten Famous Short Stories